 I’m sure you’ve heard the saying: You can’t change what you can’t measure.
 This certainly holds weight in many aspects of marketing, especially in the digital space.
-And while measuring and gathering data is relatively easy in the digital world, it’s how you reflect upon and react to this information, that makes all the difference.
+And while measuring and gathering data is relatively easy in the digital world, it’s how you reflect upon and react to this information that makes all the difference.

 Drowning in data

+It’s also worthwhile determining if your marketing is reaching the right people.
+Analyse what audiences you were targeting with paid ads, and who’s engaging with them.
 You might be paying more for boosted engagement on LinkedIn than Facebook, but if you’re reaching more appropriate people, isn’t the extra cost worth it?

 A time to reflect